yoyos/Cierge/README.md

 [by](https://www.wired.com/2012/11/ff-mat-honan-password-hacker/)
 [default](https://blog.codinghorror.com/password-rules-are-bullshit/).
 Cierge does away by the illusion of security passwords give ("forgot password" usually relies upon email-based auth at the end of the day).

-### No passwords to hash, store, protect, or worry about
+### No passwords to hash, salt, store, protect, or worry about

 Even if your database is compromised, your users won't be.